About the Journal

-Journal of Entrepreneurship & Business (JEB) publishes all forms of quantitative and qualitative research articles and other scientific studies related to the field Accounting & Financial Management, E-Business Management, Entreprenuerhsip, Human Resources Management, Marketing Management, Operation & Supply Chain Management, and Strategic Management.
-The Editors attempts JEB could be the major vehicle for the exchange of ideas and research among business scholars.
-The JEB is an open access journal that is published by UBAYA School of Business, University of Surabaya Indonesia.
+Journal of Entrepreneurship and Business (JEB) publishes all quantitative and qualitative research articles and other scientific studies related to Accounting & Financial Management, E-Business Management, Entrepreneurship, Human Resources Management, Marketing Management, Operation & Supply Chain Management, and Strategic Management.
+The Editor's attempts at JEB could be the primary vehicle for exchanging ideas and research among business scholars.
+The JEB is an open-access journal published by the UBAYA School of Business, University of Surabaya Indonesia.

-Journal of Entrepreneurship & Business (JEB) is published twice a year, March and September.
+Journal of Entrepreneurship and Business (JEB) is published three times a year: February, June, and October.

 Peer Review Process

-All manuscripts submitted to this journal must follow focus and scope, and author guidelines of this journal.
+All manuscripts submitted to this journal must follow focus, scope, and author guidelines.
 The submitted manuscripts must address scientific merit or novelty appropriate to the focus and scope.
 All manuscripts must be free from plagiarism contents.
-All authors are suggested to use plagiarism detection software to do the similarity checking.
-Editors check the plagiarism detection of articles in this journal by using a Turnitin software.
+All authors are suggested to use plagiarism detection software for similarity checking.
+Editors check the plagiarism detection of articles in this journal using Turnitin software.

-Final decision of articles acceptance will be made by Editors according to reviewers comments.
-Publication of accepted articles including the sequence of published articles will be made by Editor in Chief by considering sequence of accepted date and geographical distribution of authors as well as thematic issue.
+The Editors will decide on article acceptance according to the reviewers' comments.
+Publication of accepted articles, including the sequence of published articles, will be made by Editor in Chief by considering the sequence of accepted date and geographical distribution of authors as well as thematic issues.

 Open Access Policy